-NBS/Barriers Comments New green cycle lane and re- naturing existing bike lane sections Establishment of the coordination for demo site between related units of municipality is necessary New Green Corridor It is necessary to act jointly with IZSU and other related institutions in design and tender stages.
-Grassed swales and Water retentions ponds around Bio- Boulevard Difficulties may arise in the technical implementation details because this NBS will be built for the first time.
-Smart Soil into Green Shady Structures Difficulties may arise in the technical implementation details because this NBS will be built for the first time.
-Cost may exceed expected value.
-Planting Trees in new green corridor Due to other applications mentioned in the green corridor, it may be difficult to allocate space in some areas.
-Shade and cooling trees Due to other applications mentioned in the green corridor, it may be difficult to allocate space in some areas.
-Installation of natural pollinator modules The widespread use of these modules in urban areas can create problems in the interaction of pollinator organisms with humans in dense urban areas.
-Installation of Parklets Citizen participation and demand are required, and if these can not be ensured, it may create a negative reaction in some places (the Residential zone).
-Green fences/vertical (around Peynircioğlu River) It is necessary to act jointly with IZSU and other related institutions in design and tender stages.
-Installation of Fruit walls/vertical (around Peynircioğlu River) It is necessary to act jointly with IZSU and other related institutions in design and tender stages.
+NBS/Barriers Political Technical Legal Social Financial Planting Trees in new green 1 4 2 1 1 corridor applications r allocate spac - dor, it may Shade and cooling trees 1 4 2 1 1 Shade and cooling trees applications r allocate spac - dor, it may Installation of natural pollinator 3 1 1 3 1 modules ead use of the the interactior areas.
+3 2 3 3 1 Installation of Parklets - cipation and de it may create a one). - Green fences/vertical (around 1 2 1 1 1 Peynircioğlu River) It is necessary to act jointly with IZSU and other related institutions in design and tender stages.
+Installation of Fruit walls/vertical 1 1 1 3 1 (around Peynircioğlu River) It is necessary to act jointly with IZSU and other related institutions in design and tender stages.
 Furthermore, the desired results may not be obtained due to vandalism.
-Urban Carbon Sink (species to maximize carbon sequestriation around new green corridor) Due to other applications mentioned in the green corridor, it may be difficult to allocate space in some areas.
-Green Pavement (for re-naturing Peynircioğlu River) Due to surface coverage, it may be difficult for some urban groups (strollers, disabled people) to cross.
-Cool Pavement around NATURAL LIFE PARK car park Difficulties may arise in the technical implementation details because this NBS will be built for the first time.
+Urban Carbon Sink (species to 1 4 2 1 1 maximize carbon sequestriation around new green corridor) entioned in the green corridor, it may in some areas.
+Green Pavement (for re-naturing 1 1 1 3 1 Peynircioğlu River) Due to surface coverage, it may be difficult for some urban groups (strollers, disabled people) to cross.
+Cool Pavement around NATURAL 1 2 1 1 3 LIFE PARK car park Difficulties may arise in the technical implementation details because this NBS will be built for the first time.
 Cost may exceed expected value.
-Green Covering Shelter (for NATURAL LIFE PARK car park) The legitimate appropriateness of the areas to be selected poses risks to the people living in these areas (especially the residences), such as worry about the image and landscape, the cost of implementation can be high Green Shady Structures (for NATURAL LIFE PARK car park) The legitimate appropriateness of the areas to be selected poses risks to the people living in these areas (especially the residences), such as worry about the image and landscape, the cost of implementation can be high
+Green Covering Shelter (for 1 2 2 2 3 NATURAL LIFE PARK car park) Due to surface coverage, it may be difficult for some urban groups (strollers, disabled people) to cross.
+Green Shady Structures (for NATURAL LIFE PARK car park) 1 1 1 1 1